-The term is notoriously difficult to define.
+What is an assault weapon?The term is notoriously difficult to define.
 Colloquially, it is used to describe commercially sold semiautomatic rifles with military-style features, including pistol grips, flash suppressors, and large, detachable magazines.
 Like any semiautomatic gun, these rifles don't need to be reloaded after each shot; depending on the size of the clip or magazine attached, they can fire anywhere from 10 to 100 rounds, with each pull of the trigger firing a single round.
 Unlike military assault weapons, they are not automatic — that is, they do not fire continuously as long as the trigger is depressed.
 Automatic weapons — "machine guns" — are essentially illegal for civilian use.
 Second Amendment advocates argue that "assault weapon" is largely meaningless, since it refers principally to cosmetic features such as flash suppressors and pistol grips.
 Any semiautomatic hunting rifle or semiautomatic pistol, they say, is just as lethal in the hands of a criminal or madman.

-The first was the Sturmgewehr 44, or "storm rifle," developed in Nazi Germany during World War II and named by Adolf Hitler himself.
+How did assault weapons originate?The first was the Sturmgewehr 44, or "storm rifle," developed in Nazi Germany during World War II and named by Adolf Hitler himself.
 The Russians used that design as the basis for their AK-47, still a popular template for many so-called "selective-fire" military assault rifles that work in both semiautomatic and automatic modes.
 In the U.S., the small-arms engineering company ArmaLite developed its own selective-fire weapon, the AR-15, in 1957.
 The firearms manufacturer Colt acquired that design and used it to produce the M16 for American forces in Vietnam, reserving the designation AR-15 for a semiautomatic version marketed to civilians.
 Many other manufacturers now make versions of the AR-15; Adam Lanza used a Bushmaster model in the December massacre at Sandy Hook Elementary School in Newtown, Conn.
 In killing 20 first-graders and six adults, Lanza fired hundreds of rounds, shooting each child three to 11 times.

-Government data shows that there are approximately 310 million firearms in the U.S., including 114 million handguns, 86 million shotguns, and 110 million rifles.
+How many are out there?Government data shows that there are approximately 310 million firearms in the U.S., including 114 million handguns, 86 million shotguns, and 110 million rifles.
 How many of the latter are "assault-style rifles" is uncertain, but some analysts have estimated that the number is about 4 million.
 There's no doubt that sales of assault-style rifles are booming: Smith & Wesson's sales of its M&P15 assault rifle exploded from 4,600 in 2006 to 100,000 in 2010.
 "That category of firearms has been a primary growth engine and profit driver for firearms companies for the last seven or eight years," said industry analyst Rommel Dionisio.

-Designed to look menacing, they're lightweight, can fire 50 or more rounds per minute, and are relatively easy to use, with a light kick.
+Why are these guns so popular?Designed to look menacing, they're lightweight, can fire 50 or more rounds per minute, and are relatively easy to use, with a light kick.
 "Guns are fun," said Philip Van Cleave, a Virginia gun activist, "and some of them are much more cool than others."
 For many gun-rights defenders, however, the real appeal of assault weapons is that they are the closest a civilian can get to wielding military firepower.
 "The principle underlying the Second Amendment is resistance to federal tyranny," says David B. Kopel of the Cato Institute.
 "The weapons that would be most suited to overthrow a dictatorial federal government would, of course, be weapons of war, and not sports equipment."

-Rarely.
+How often are assault weapons used in crime?Rarely.
 FBI data shows that in 2011, 6,220 murders were committed with handguns, compared with 323 committed with rifles — only some of which were assault rifles.
 Killers who set out to massacre large numbers of people, however, often choose assault weapons, including James Holmes in Aurora, Colo.
 (12 killed, 58 wounded), and Lanza in Newtown (26 killed).
 Killers used assault weapons in 25 of the 62 mass shootings in the U.S. since 1982, a Mother Jones analysis found — that is, in 40 percent of such crimes.
 Another study found that mass killers who use assault weapons and/or high-capacity magazines have more than twice the number of victims, with an average of 15.6 people shot.

-It would have little impact on the 30,000 annual murders, homicides, accidents, and suicides involving firearms, since most are committed with handguns.
+So how effective would a ban be?It would have little impact on the 30,000 annual murders, homicides, accidents, and suicides involving firearms, since most are committed with handguns.
 The evidence, however, suggests an assault weapons ban might have some impact on mass shootings.
 During the decade the 1994 assault weapons ban was in place, mass shootings declined — with one notable exception, the 1999 massacre at Columbine High School in Colorado (in which one of the perpetrators' four guns was an assault weapon).
 Since the ban expired, the annual average toll from mass shootings has more than doubled, from 21 victims per year to 55.
 Christopher Koper, a criminologist who conducted a Justice Department review of the 1994 ban, thinks a renewed ban would "modestly" reduce gun deaths "by reducing gun attacks with particularly high numbers of shots fired."
 He estimates that a ban would prevent more than 100 shooting deaths a year.
 Given the horror and fear that incidents like Aurora and Newtown evoke, Koper said, "I wouldn't consider this trivial."